gabdube/native-windows-gui/readme.md

 # Native Windows GUI

 Welcome to Native Windows GUI (aka NWG).
-The BEST (and only) rust library to develop GUI applications on desktop for Microsoft Windows.
+The BEST (and only) rust library to develop truly native GUI applications on desktop for Microsoft Windows.

 NWG is a very light wrapper over WINAPI.
 It allows you, the developer, to handle the quirks and rough edges of the API by providing a simple, safe and rust-like interface.